menghaoyu2002/HoloTube/README.md

 * Integrate youtube and youtube OAuth api
 * Use MVVM structure for app instead of viewmodel communicating directly with data
 * Add search functionality
 * Currently database operations are running on the main thread.
-Since the operations are very quick this is fine, however and improvement would be to move these operations to a background thread and use async operations
+Since the operations are very quick this is fine, however an improvement would be to move these operations to a background thread and use async operations
 * Clean up code and improve app efficiency by un-nesting viewgroups

 ## Open-source Libraries Used